hss1737/tsne-grid/README.md

 * `--per`: Perplexity for tsne algorithm.
 Default is 50.
 * `--iter`: Number of iterations for tsne algorithm.
 Default is 5000.

+### Implementation details
+VGG16 (without fc layers on top) is used to generate high dimensional feature representations of images.
+2D representaions of these features are formed using scikit-learn's tsne implementation.
+These 2D representations are converted into a square grid using [Jonker-Volgenant](https://blog.sourced.tech/post/lapjv/) algorithm.